iled/gsimcli/docs/install.rst

 Python version support
 ~~~~~~~~~~~~~~~~~~~~~~

 Only Python 2.7 was tested.
-It should be easy to upgrade to Python 3.2+.
+It should be easy to port to Python 3.2+ if all
+dependencies are already available to that same version.

 Dependencies
 ~~~~~~~~~~~~